winlover32/azure-pipelines-agent/README.md

 # Azure Pipelines Agent

+## Announcement -  `AZP_AGENT_USE_LEGACY_HTTP` agent knob future deprecation

+We are working on pipeline agent migration to .NET 6.
+One of the side effect of this migration is that the legacy HTTP handler will be no longer available for use due to changes in the .NET runtime itself.

+Thus the related agent knob will not work once the migration will be completed.
+We recommend stopping using the `AZP_AGENT_USE_LEGACY_HTTP` knob.

 ## Overview

 The cross-platform build and release agent for Azure Pipelines and Team Foundation Server 2015 and beyond.